neoforged/.github/primers/1.21.2/index.md

     - `Minecraft#saveReport` - Saves a crash report to the given file.
     - `ScrollWheelHandler` - A handler for storing information when a mouse wheel is scrolled.
 - `ItemSlotMouseAction` - An interface that defines how the mouse interacts with a slot when hovering over.
+- `net.minecraft.client.gui.components`
+    - `AbstractWidget#playButtonClickSound` - Plays the button click sound.
-- `net.minecraft.client.gui.components.DebugScreenOverlay#getProfilerPieChart` - Gets the pie chart profiler renderer.
+    - `DebugScreenOverlay#getProfilerPieChart` - Gets the pie chart profiler renderer.
 - `net.minecraft.client.gui.components.debugchart.AbstractDebugChart#getFullHeight` - Returns the height of the rendered chart.
 - `net.minecraft.client.gui.components.toasts`
     - `Toast`